KavilaViswanathan/CGPA_Calculator_Using_JS/README.md

    - Use the "Del Course" button to remove the last added course.

 2. **Calculate CGPA:**
-   - Click the "Calculate GPA" button to compute the overall CGPA based on the entered grades and credit hours.
+   - Click the "Calculate CGPA" button to compute the overall CGPA based on the entered grades and credit hours.
    - The calculated CGPA will be displayed below the button.

 ## Technologies Used